dice-group/IGUANA/docs/configuration/queries.md

 The pattern attribute has the following properties:
 - `endpoint` - the endpoint to query
 - `limit` - the maximum number of instances per query pattern
-- `caching` - if set to `true`, query instances will be saved in a separate file and loaded from there next time
+- `save` - if set to `true`, query instances will be saved in a separate file

 Example of query configuration with pattern queries:
 ```yaml